-If an applicant has not been selected to move to Phase 2, they may request a feedback appointment with the AiE Program Director and may apply again at any time.
+If an applicant has not been selected to move to Phase 2, applicants will be notified by email and may request a feedback appointment with the AiE Program Director.
+Applicants may apply again at any time.

 Phase 2: Site Visit